 Backpacking tour in South India

-This backpacking through South India trail is ideal for young budgeted travelers looking at travelling starting in Bombay and then moving through South India.
+This backpacking through South India trail is ideal for young budgeted travellers looking at travelling starting in Bombay and then moving through South India.
 You would be flying into Bombay (Mumbai), and after spending a couple of days, take a train along the coast to Goa.
 Then travel onwards to the beautiful Hampi, the beautiful city of ruins, and then make your way south to Mysore, ending your holiday in beautiful and relaxing Kerala.

 South India Tour Route